Nidhish-Agarwal/E-Commerce/README.md

 - Have created a controller to get all the user order data
 - Have added that controller to the order routes
 - Have added the order routes under the api '/orders'

+## Milestone - 27

+In this milestone we created frontend to display all orders.

+### Key Features:

+- Have created order history frontend page
+- Have added it's navigatin in the navbar
+- Have updated the other files to show the order-history.